asjadnaqvi/DiD/docs/code/06_bacon.md

 T = Treatment; C = Control
 ```

-Here we get our weights and the TWFE $$ \beta $$ components.
+Here we get our weights and the 2x2 $$ \beta $$ for each group.
 The table tells us that ($$ T $$ vs $$ U $$), which is the sum of the late and early treated versus never treated, has the largest weight, followed by early vs late treated, and lastly, late vs early treated.

 If we do the weighted sum of these components: